my-beliefs/speculative/the-eigth-one.md

   8.
   9.

 Once the eigth one shows up, the ninth one returns from the abyss and renders this realm to oblivion.
 All I know of the the ninth one is that the being is made of neither substance nor energy.
-Therefore, no "forces" can act uppon the ninth.
+Therefore, no "forces" can act upon the ninth.